Applying for next year's financial aid has just gotten easier!

 Applying for Financial Aid

-Priority deadline to submit the Free Application for Federal Student Aid (FAFSA) 2016–17 for the Brooklyn College Office of Financial Aid was May 1, 2016.
+The priority deadline to submit the Free Application for Federal Student Aid (FAFSA) for 2017–18 to the Brooklyn College Office of Financial Aid is May 1, 2017.

 All students should apply for financial aid every year.
 Students who missed the financial aid priority deadline are still encouraged to file the FAFSA and will be considered for federal student aid, if eligible, but institutional funds become increasingly limited and there is no guarantee that it will be available on your account by the time the bursar bill becomes due.